bbc/gel-grid/README.md

 - `$gel-grid-breakpoints--1280` - a Sass map containing a list of breakpoints which relate specifically to the 1280 breakpoint
 - `$gel-grid-default-columns: 12` - the default number of columns the grid should be based on
 - `$gel-grid-columns` - a Sass list containing a list of which fractions utility classes will be generated for
+- `$gel-grid-flexbox-feature-detection-class: 'no-flexbox'` - The class applied by a feature detection script to signify there the current browser doesn't support Flexbox

 ### Output Configuration